 Additional Rate Taxpayer (45%)

-Cash ISAs (or NISAs) can only have a maximum amount paid into them in each tax year, which runs between 6 April and the following 5 April.
+Cash ISAs can only have a maximum amount paid into them in each tax year, which runs between 6 April and the following 5 April.

-If you also have an investment ISA, you may not be able to put this much into your cash ISA.
-Read our NISA/ISA guide to find out more, including the limits for investment ISAs and how you can split your money between investments and cash.
+If you also have a stocks & shares ISA, or an Innovative Finance ISA, you may not be able to put this much into your cash ISA.
+Read our ISA guide to find out more, including the limits for investment ISAs and how you can split your money between different types of ISA.

 Cash ISAs are a special type of savings account that pay interest tax-free.
 Each tax year you get an...
 More